zzh8829/ghost-freewill/README.md

 ####Notice

-If you want to use this theme, please change the Google Analytics ID in `default.hbs`.

 If you need to migrate from wordpress, please change `data-url` in JavaScript file to the address of your original blog.

 Please also change meta tags in `default.hbs`